osmandapp/web/main/docs/user/troubleshooting/setup.md

 *OsmAnd Menu → Settings → Purchases → Restore purchases*

 ## Import files

 ### I have a GPX file, how do I get it into OsmAnd?

 - &nbsp;Android
-    - &nbsp;You can [download and open it](../navigation/gpx-navigation.md) via File Browser or Dropbox and select OsmAnd as a target application
+    - &nbsp;You can [download and open it](../navigation/setup/gpx-navigation.md) using File Browser or Dropbox and select OsmAnd as a target application.
-    - &nbsp;You can put it in OsmAnd home folder: osmand/tracks/(optional\_sub-folder)/your\_file.gpx
+    - &nbsp;You can put it in OsmAnd home folder: osmand/tracks/(optional\_sub-folder)/your\_file.gpx.

 - &nbsp;iOS
-    - &nbsp;To open [a GPX file in OsmAnd](../navigation/gpx-navigation.md), just download it and select OsmAnd as an app to open it.
+    - &nbsp;To open [a GPX file in OsmAnd](../navigation/setup/gpx-navigation.md), just download it and select OsmAnd as an app to open it.
 That's it: you'll view the file normally in the application.

 ### Contour lines or hillshades do not show up